jmjuanes/codecake/README.md

 - `tabSize`: number of spaces for a tab.
 Default is `4`.
 - `autoIndent`: automatically add indentation on new lines.
 It also adds an extra line on closing brackets, braces and parenheses.
 Default is `true`.
 - `addClosing`: automatically close brackets, braces, parentheses, and quotes.
 Default is `true`.
+- `lineWrap`: allows the text to wrap to the next line when it reaches the end of the editor width.
+Default is `false`.
 - `highlight`: provide a custom function to highlight code.
 Default is `null` (no highlight).
 The pprovided function will be called with the current code to highlight and the language string provided in `options.language`.
 - `className`: custom classname to customize the editing area.
 Default is `""`.